Malachiain/gatsby-novel-blog/src/pages/index.md

 title: Death in the University of South Auckland
 image: /img/home-jumbotron.jpg
 heading: The heading
-subheading: A murder mystery
+subheading: copyright David Lumsden 2020
 mainpitch:
-  title: Would you like to read chapters of my novel (in draft form) roughly as I
+  title: Invitation to read
-    write them?
   description: >
+    Would you like to read chapters of my novel (in draft form) roughly as I write them?
 Each week I shall post a new chapter.
 The chapters are very short.
 I hope you will be entertained.
 ---